createthis/diffcalculia/README.md

 Dyscalculia is a learning disability that impacts a person's ability to understand numbers and perform mathematical calculations.

-One would think the venerable UNIX `diff` and `patch` tools would be the perfect for AIs to edit code.
+One would think the venerable UNIX `diff` and `patch` tools would be perfect for AIs to edit code.

 Unfortunately, AIs have trouble outputting valid unified diffs, mostly due to their dyscalculia.